Noureddine-0/PEScope/Readme.md

 cmake ..
 ```
 – Open The solution in Visual studio.

-– Set PEScope as the Startup project
+– Set PEScope as the Startup project.

-– Choose the build and architecture
+– Choose the build type and the architecture.

 – Build
 ## :page_facing_up: Note on OpenSSL Integration
 ###  ⚠️ Current OpenSSL Build Strategy